ARK-Portal/data_model/_includes/content/BRENDA.md

 # BRENDA
 BRENDA Tissue and Enzyme Source Ontology ID (BTO) corresponding to the `biospecimenType`.
-This attribute is set by ARK Portal data managers.
+Attribute values are applied by ARK Portal data managers.

 {: .note }